Randomized Exploration in Generalized Linear Bandits: Algorithms

 \section{Algorithms}

-We study two randomized algorithms for GLM bandits, which follow the general template in \cref{alg:randomized mle}.
-The algorithm \emph{explores} in the first $\tau$ rounds, so that estimated parameter vectors in all subsequent rounds have \say{good} properties.
-We describe the exploration strategy and how to choose $\tau$ in \cref{sec:analysis}.
-After the initial exploration, the algorithm acts greedily with respect to a \emph{randomized parameter vector $\tilde{\theta}_t$} in round $t$.
-In particular, it pulls arm $I_t = \argmax_{i \in [K]} x_i\T \tilde{\theta}_t$.
-If this maximum is not unique, any tie-breaking can be used.
+Our GLM bandit algorithms follow the template in \cref{alg:randomized mle}.
+They \emph{explore} initially in $\tau$ rounds, so that the estimated parameters in subsequent rounds have \say{good} properties.
+The exploration strategy is detailed in \cref{sec:discussion}.
+After the initial exploration, they act greedily with respect to \emph{randomized parameter vectors} $\tilde{\theta}_t$.
+Specifically, they pull arm $I_t = \argmax_{i \in [K]} x_i\T \tilde{\theta}_t$ in round $t$.
+If this maximum is not unique, any tie breaking can be used.